JasonCharamis/ARuS/README.md

 The pipeline is designed for paired-end Illumina reads and it includes:

-1. Read quality control (QC) and adapter-trimming
+1. Read quality control (QC) and adapter-trimming (trim_reads.smk)
-2. Mapping of reads against provided genome sequence
+2. Mapping of reads against provided genome sequence (build_gnm_idx_and_map.smk)
-3. Assign mapped reads to genes - this step also computes TPM values and uses them to produce a PCA plot
+3. Assign mapped reads to genes - this step also computes TPM values and uses them to produce a PCA plot (count.smk)
-4. Differential expression (DE) analysis using edgeR
+4. Differential expression (DE) analysis using edgeR (edgeR_de.smk)

 Dependencies: